Shantanugupta43/GEVS/README.md

 ```

 <b> NOTE: .env is exposed here for demonstration purposes and just for try/ testing purposes.
-Displaying credentials for security is not advisable/ </b>
+Displaying credentials for security is not advisable! </b>

 IMPORTANT: To make connection successful make sure the database schema gevs is created and your own root password for database is setup.